-- 3.1.13 The Council has not passed a "no Casino resolution under section 166 of the Gambling Act 2005 and a there are a total of four premises licences issued for existing casinos in Northampton, each of which was issued under previous legislation and is automatically converted to have effect under the 2005 Act.
+3.1.19 The Council has not passed a "no Casino resolution under section 166 of the Gambling Act 2005 and, at present, this Council is not entitled to grant new casino premises licences.
+A change in the law would be required to allow this Council to do so.
+At present there are a total of four premises licences issued for existing casinos in Northampton, each of which was issued under previous legislation and is automatically converted to have effect under the 2005 Act.
 If a 'No Casino' resolution is passed this would not affect existing casino premises licences but would apply only to any new application.
 If a 'No casino resolution is passed it has effect for a period of 3 years following which it will lapse.
 If a 'No Casino' resolution is passed it may be revoked at any time by a further resolution.
-If the Council does not make such a resolution at this stage it does not prevent it from doing so in the future if it considers it appropriate to do so. - 3.1.14 It is therefore recommended that the current position is maintained in the updated policy.
+If the Council does not make such a resolution at this stage it does not prevent it from doing so in the future if it considers it appropriate to do so.

+3.1.20 It is therefore recommended that the current position is maintained in the updated policy.